Table of Contents

 The plant leaves are extensively used in the traditional system of medicine for various ailments like skin problems, constipation, digestion, weight management, and respiratory wellness.

-Dosage and uses depend upon the health problems and conditions or as recommended by an Ayurvedic doctor.
+Dosage and uses depend upon the health problems and conditions or as an Ayurvedic doctor recommends.
 The general recommended dosage is 3-6 grams of Hyssopus Officinalis daily once a day.

 Here are dosages and uses of Hyssopus Officinalis